oleksandr-petryk/petryk/content/About.md

 # About me

-I'm Oleksandr, a backend developer from Ukraine.
-I have been learning web development since 2019 and have achieved good results.

-Read more about me below
+I'm interested in web development since 2019.
+I decided to become a developer simply because it interests me

 ## Education